 Q. I have my Master’s degree, so shouldn’t I start at Level III?Download pdf

-Q. What are the requirements for reflective supervision/consultation at Level II, Level III and Level IV (Clinical)?
+Q. What are the requirements for reflective supervision/consultation at each endorsement level?

 Q. When we are listing reflective supervision received, are we only able to list supervisors who were formally trained in reflective supervision?
 The reason I ask is that I had former supervisors in other work positions whose styles of supervision were very reflective, but I do not know for sure if they were formally trained in that model of supervision?